melonDS-emu/melonDS/README.md

  * maybe emulate flashcarts or other fancy hardware
  * big-endian compatibility (Wii, etc)
  * LCD refresh time (used by some games for blending effects)
+ * any feature you can eventually ask for that isn't outright stupid